openwisp/openwisp-utils/README.rst

 - OpenWISP Version
 - Enabled OpenWISP modules and their versions
 - OS details
+- Whether the event is related to a new installation or an upgrade

 We collect data on OpenWISP usage to gauge user engagement, satisfaction, and upgrade patterns.
 This informs our development decisions, ensuring